sinae99/Active-Directory-Home-Lab/README.md

 ![DHCP check](https://github.com/user-attachments/assets/cb1a5c70-5e04-429f-b079-346da542f85e)

-as above out windows 10 (Client10) is added to Leased Addresses and Computers.
+as above our windows 10 (Client10) is added to Leased Addresses and Computers.

 our Lab Set up is complete!